dhruvin5/Personalized-Language-Model-Tailoring-Two-Phase-Approach-for-Customized-Content-Generation/README.md

 ### Two-Phase Approach for Customized Content Generation

-This repository contains the implementation and experiments related to the paper "Personalized Language Model Tailoring: Two-Phase Approach for Customized Content Generation," authored by Samveg Shah and Dhruvin Gandhi.
+This repository contains the implementation and experiments related to the paper "Personalized Language Model Tailoring: Two-Phase Approach for Customized Content Generation,".
 The project focuses on improving the personalization of Language Models (LLMs) for generating customized content such as news headlines and scholarly titles.

 ## Abstract